opentrustlabs/opentrust-identity/README.md

 The service clients that you use for programmatic access to the GraphQL API will need the same scope assigned to them as a normal user would for each of the functions you want to invoke.
 The same tenant-restriction rules (described above) apply to these clients as they do for normal users.

+### License

+This tool is released under the GNU Affero General Public License (AGPL).
+Which basically means that you can use it in production as part of a commercial enterprise for managing your users, clients, and access control.
+But if you want to use it as a base to create an IAM SaaS solution that you offer to your customers, then you either will have to share any changes you made to the software or obtain a separate license.

+We welcome any feedback and suggestions from the community.